MatPeron/powerbias/README.md

 # powerbias
-Pure Python code that computes power spectrum and/or bias from a simulated catalog of cosmological sources.
+Pure Python code that I developed to complete my master thesis's work (the results of which have been published in [this paper](https://doi.org/10.1093/mnras/stae893)).
+It computes power spectrum and/or bias from a simulated catalog of cosmological sources.
 Features:
  - fast interpolation of the density field in multiprocessing mode through the built-in python `multiprocessing` package or through MPI (suggested for large collections of simulated particles);
  - can be easily expanded to higher order interpolation schemes (currently supports order 2);